Vanessa Kirby as Sue Storm channels cosmic energy in Fantastic Four (2025)

 There’s no alien life or venturing free of the Earth’s atmosphere (so specifically no outer space travel) or even time manipulation.
 But interdimensional exploration and wormholes are utilized.

 You folks have heard of Interstellar, right?
-How about Event Horizon, in which a man-made portal between dimensions is constructed?
+How about Event Horizon, in which a portal between dimensions is constructed?

 Anybody remember the in-between realm of Pacific Rim?